apache/infrastructure-website/content/pages/project-site.md

 <h2 id="default">Is there a default website template?</h2>

-Projects are free to choose their own styles and layout for websites.<br />
-However if you'd like a quick way to get started with an easy to use Markdown based site that many other projects started with, see the <a href="https://github.com/apache/apache-website-template">Sample Apache Project website</a> repo, which has many useful features and instructions for using svnpubsub easily.</p>
+Projects are free to choose their own styles and layout for websites.
+However if you'd like a quick way to get started with an easy-to-use, Markdown-based site that many other projects started with, see the <a href="https://github.com/apache/apache-website-template">Sample Apache Project website</a> repo, which has many useful features and instructions for using svnpubsub easily.

-<h1 id="preview">How do I preview my project website?<a class="headerlink" href="#preview" title="Permanent link">&para;</a></h1>
+<h2 id="preview">Previewing a project website</h2>

-<p>For svnpubsub sites, review the local files in your svn checkout before
+  - For svnpubsub sites, review the local files in your svn checkout before committing them.
-committing them.
 The changes will be published immediately after you commit them.</p>
-<p>For CMS sites, just commit the changes (without "publish"-ing them) and browse
-to <code>http://TLP.staging.apache.org/</code>.
-(For example, <a href="http://www.staging.apache.org/dev/project-site">the staging version of this page</a>.)
-The CMS web interface includes a [Staged] link that will take you there directly.</p>
+  - For CMS sites, just commit the changes (without "publish"-ing them) and browse to `>http://TLP.staging.apache.org/`.
+(For example, <a href="https://www.staging.apache.org/dev/project-site">the staging version of this page</a>.)
+The CMS web interface includes a `Staged` link that will take you there directly.
-<p>There is no preview mode for gitpubsub.
-You should ideally have a way
-to locally build and test the website.</p>
+  - There is no preview mode for gitpubsub.
+You should ideally have a way to locally build and test the website.

 <h1 id="configure">Can I control the configuration of my project website?<a class="headerlink" href="#configure" title="Permanent link">&para;</a></h1>
 <p>Yes, the central config file allows you to use <code>.htaccess</code> files in your
 website directories to control configuration.
 Of course, reading and